-Increased liver toxicity is a possible side effect of CBD.
-In one 2019 study in the journal Molecules, researchers administered varying doses of CBD to mice.
-The mice that received higher doses experienced liver damage within 1 day.
+In addition, increased liver toxicity is a possible side effect of CBD.
+In one 2019 study, researchers administered varying doses of CBD to mice.
+The mice had that received higher doses experienced liver damage within 1 day.

-As the NCI note, CBD inhibits specific enzymes that may be important for cancer therapies.
-Cancer treatments that rely on these enzymes could be less effective if a person takes CBD.
+Finally, as the NCI notes, CBD inhibits specific enzymes that may be important for cancer therapies.
+Cancer treatments that rely on these enzymes could be less effective in people who take CBD.

-People should always talk to a doctor before using CBD or any other compound during cancer treatment to ensure that it will not react with any of the medications that they are taking.
+As with any new supplement, speak with a doctor before using CBD during cancer treatment to ensure that it will not cause interactions.

 Is CBD legal?
 Hemp-derived CBD products with less than 0.3% THC are legal federally but still illegal under some state laws.
 Cannabis-derived CBD products, on the other hand, are illegal federally but legal under some state laws.
 Check local legislation, especially when traveling.
 Also, keep in mind that the Food and Drug Administration (FDA) have not approved nonprescription CBD products, which may be inaccurately labeled.